rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-java.md

 ## Get the sample

-Clone the [sample](https://github.com/rloutlaw/hello-world-java) to your system:
+Clone the [sample Maven project](https://github.com/rloutlaw/hello-world-java) to your system:

 ```bash
 git clone https://github.com/rloutlaw/hello-world-java.git
 ```

 ## Run the sample

+Build the sample and run it in a local [Jetty](http://www.eclipse.org/jetty/) container:

 ```bash
 cd hello-world-java